 I can work with you to help your leadership teams to understand their passions, personality preferences and strengths, align these with the organisation’s needs and translate this into an impact plan to enable individuals to achieve their purpose whilst contributing to the organisation’s purpose.

 I do this through a one to one coaching programme which can include psychometric questionnaires and 360.

 Emotions and Behaviour at Work

-Leadership research tells us that lack of interpersonal skills and the inability to adapt are the two principal derailment factors in leadership careers.
-Leaders in organisations should spend most of their time talking and understanding others and therefore changing the nature of how people communicate and work with each other can be the single most powerful way a leader can bring about performance breakthroughs.
+Leadership research tells us that lack of emotional regulation, poor interpersonal skills and the inability to adapt are principal derailment factors in leadership careers.
+Leaders should spend more of time understanding others and creating the conditions for others to be resilient and achieve performance breakthroughs.